 Northwestern's work encompasses a wide range of positions to fulfill its mission.
 Understanding the many varied duties of staff members across the University, Northwestern recognizes that the implementation of a flexible work arrangement can often optimize the needs of the University and the staff member or work team and supports flex work arrangements where possible.

-The availability of flexible work arrangements varies by school, unit, and position based on business and operational needs; the approval or denial of a request for a flexible work arrangement is at the supervisor’s discretion.
-When appropriate, both individuals and teams may propose and utilize a flexible work arrangement if approved by a supervisor.
+The availability of flexible work arrangements varies by school, unit, and position based on business and operational needs; the approval or denial of a request for a flexible work arrangement is at the supervisor's discretion.
+When appropriate, both individuals and teams may propose and use a flexible work arrangement if approved by a supervisor.

 Policy on COVID-19 Alternative Work Arrangements

 Northwestern has established a temporary provision for faculty and staff required to return to in-person campus work activities, or who support ongoing academic research, who request alternative work arrangements due to: